 I have used LyricPad 2.52 full version for many years and it worked really well for me, and I thoroughly recommend it to android users.
 It still works very well on my £30 10 year old Samsung Galaxy Note 10.1 tablet (with a new battery) running Android version 4.1.2.

 I find it’s best to use Script Automation.
 I could never get the scrolling speed consistent in the other modes.
 I set the scroll speed to 3, Font size to 30.
 I use the sidebar for chords sometimes, especially if the Mandolin and Guitar have different capo positions.
 I keep the files on the icloud and transfer them to the tablet using WiFi Transfer Pro, so back ups are not a problem.
 They are actually stored on a memory card, so will be retained even if the app has to be re-installed.

 I can still use it on my old Moto G5, but it is old and battery life is an issue.
 But I switched to an iphone and it doesn’t work on that.
 So I have been looking for an iphone alternative.

-I used Pages.
+I tried using Pages.
 Why?
-Because it has a presentation mode in which the text can be scrolled.
+Well it came with the iphone and the MacBook but also because it has a presentation mode in which the text can be scrolled.
 When you are using a small screen, as on an iphone this is important.
 It’s not so important on a larger screen like an ipad.

 - No setlists